parkhub/circe-middleware/README.md

 # Circe Middleware

-A simple module that takes an array of functions(middleware) and passes the result of each to the next function in the array in order!
+A simple middleware module that you know and love.
+Using the "next" pattern means you can have async/sync middleware!

 [![Build Status][build-badge]][build]
 [![Code Coverage][coverage-badge]][coverage]